-How to Create an Advisory Board
+How to Create an Advisory Board (2021 Update)

-1. Choose Members:
+1. Choose your members wisely

-2. Set Expectations:
+2. Set expectations clearly

 Provide your advisors with goals and expectations of their role.
 It is often a good idea to create an advisory board handbook.
 This will entail how often meetings are to occur and precise objectives.
 It’s also important to set out any limitations that you might have.
 The key here is to start the advisor relationship on clear terms.
 This will help to prevent future disagreements or any confusion about the scope of an advisor’s role.
 It will also allow the advisor to give you focused advice.

-3. Compensate Your Advisory Board:
+3. Compensate your Advisory Board

 Compensation can vary depending on the level of expertise and experience that the advisor is bringing to the table.
 Compensation can be in the form of payment, stock options (equity), or simply covering the advisor’s expenses.
 The experience of being on an advisory board can also benefit the members, which is sometimes a motivator for advisors to offer their expertise free of charge.
 The advisor relationship is not one of an employee which is why an Advisory Board Member’s Agreement is vital to set out in plain terms the nature and scope of the advisors’ role as well as the agreed remuneration.